google/docsy/content/en/docs/Adding content/iconsimages.md

 date: 2017-01-05
 weight: 6
 description: >
-  This page describes how to add and customize logos, icons, and images in your project.
+  Add and customize logos, icons, and images in your project.
 ---

 ## Add your logo

-Add your project logo to `assets/icons/logo.svg` in your project.
+Add your project logo as `assets/icons/logo.svg` in your project.
 This overrides the default Docsy logo in the theme.

 ## Add your favicons